 From The Frying Pan Into The Fire

 Now, to make matters worse, the most effective way to intensify and solidify the effects of the positive reinforcement manipulation tactics, while increasing the grip of control over the target is to begin by introducing negative reinforcement manipulation tactics.
 Creating an unpredictable atmosphere that randomly shifts from one of love and concern (reward or gain) to callousness and cruelty (punishment or loss) is the most powerful way to motivate and sustain desired behaviors.
-The idea that the most effective way to sustain behavior is through using a random schedule of rewards and punishments is called intermittent reinforcement, and was introduced by a psychologist, B.F.
+The idea that the most effective way to sustain behavior is through using a random schedule of rewards and punishments is called intermittent reinforcement and was introduced by a psychologist, B.F.
 Skinner.

-In addition, when the pathological individual introduces negative reinforcement manipulation tactics into the relationship, he/she creates an environment ripe for traumatic bonding, which occurs when the victim develops unhealthy bonds of attachment for their abuser.
+Also, when the pathological individual introduces negative reinforcement manipulation tactics into the relationship, he/she creates an environment ripe for traumatic bonding, which occurs when the victim develops unhealthy bonds of attachment for their abuser.
 Trauma bonds are formed and strengthened when the additional elements of intensity, anxiety, and fear are added to the mix.
 As the manipulation switches from promises of rewards or gains (positive reinforcement) to negative reinforcement (threats of punishment or loss), the intensity increases, and produces feelings of anxiety and fear in the victim.
 When this happens, the trauma bond is further reinforced, as the victim begins to view the narcissist or psychopath as the savior or the cure every time he/she decides to relieve the victim’s fear or anxiety with temporary crumbs of love and concern.

 In part two of this article, I will describe the most common negative reinforcement manipulation tactics and a few lesser known ones.
 Don’t forget to subscribe to my blog to receive articles directly in your inbox.